JohnCheung2017/s3version/README.md

-# The new S3 console strengthen security to prohbit deleting versioned prefixes/folders, so add this bash script to remove S3 versioned folder easily.
+# The new S3 console strengthen security to prohibit deleting versioned prefixes/folders, so add this bash script to remove S3 versioned folder easily.
-#warning "dangerous opeartion and you loss all data under prefix"
+#warning "dangerous opeartion and you will loss all data under prefix"